gone-still/pokenet/README.md

 # pokenet
-**CNN** implemented in **Keras** that classifies 5 different pokemons from an image.
+**CNN** implemented in **Keras** that classifies 5 different pokemon from an image.
 The classes are _"bulbasaur", "charmander", "mewtwo", "pikachu"_ and _"squirtle"_.
 My version of https://github.com/grenlavus/smallvggnet.
 The dataset is pretty small: ≈ _280 samples per class_.
 I use data augmentation to enhance the dataset.
 I have included some **Batch Normalization** and **Dropout** layers to combat overfitting.
 This version implements an _Early Stop callback_ if testing loss is below or equal to a threshold (th=0.19 in this version) during training.
 These are some results to test the net's generalization:

 |        Classified Images        |
 |---------------------------------|